SimerpreetKaurReact/next-multi-projects/README.md

 usin getStaticProps with backend api on the same server, its better to fetch data directly from backend instead of adding a seperate fetch request if there is a more specific page for a given path value, next will match with that catch all routes work with next

+# Deployment Options with next

+1. Standard build: next build

+   Produces optimized production bundles and a server side app: Requires a nodejs server Pages are pre-rendered(if possible) but nodejs server is required for API routes, server side pages and page revalidations Re- deploy needed if code changes or you dont use revalidations and need page updates

+2. Full static build: next export
+   Produces 100% static app(html, css, js).
+No node js server required Doesnt work if your app uses API routes, server side pages or wants to use page revalidations ie, u cant use static paths with fallback set to true or fallback
+   Redeploy needed for all code and content changes

+# steps for deployment

+- Add page metadata, optimize code, remove unnecessary dependencies
+- Use environment variables for variable data(eg. data base credentials, apikeys..)
+- Do a test build and test the production ready app locally or on some test server

+//vercel, or netlify

+# Authentication

+1. Server side sessions- Store unique identifier on server, send same identifier to client.
+Client sends identifier along with requests to protected resources
+2. Authentication Tokens- Create (but not store) permissions token on server, send this token to client.
+Client sends token along with requests to protected resourxes

+Json web token : issuer data , custom data(data of the user), secret signing key: by creating a random string that incorporates all that data and is signed by that key.
+So you can't read that key,
+even if you unpack the token.
+And that token then is validated by the server with each sent request, which basically checks by signing key, would this token be regenerated again

+- next auth can be used for managing authentication
+- next manages active sessions by automatically storing cookies after successfull authentication

+# Next Auth

+- next auth manages the session by a jwt, which is automatically managed and stored by next auth in browser cookie,
+- it determines if we have an active session, so if this user is logged in, by checking that cookie and that token thats stored in that cookie